Security-Onion-Solutions/securityonion-docs/IntroductionWalkthrough.rst

 all aspects of Security Onion.
-It includes nsm\_server\|sensor\_ps-status results, network interface status, disk usage, network sockets, IDS rule update status, CPU usage, log archive size, IDS engine packet drops, pf\_ring stats, Sguil uncategorized events and summaries, top 50 URLs for previous day, and Snorby events and summaries.
+It includes nsm\_server\|sensor\_ps-status results, network interface status, disk usage, network sockets, IDS rule update status, CPU usage, log archive size, IDS engine packet drops, pf\_ring stats, and Sguil uncategorized events and summaries.
 It provides powerful visibility into the health of Security Onion and should be adopted as part of your monitoring routine.

 If everything looks ok, we can quickly test Sguil and Snort/Suricata